 Travel advice whilst travelling to Italy:

-- On longer flights, such as from Australia, it really might be worthwhile having a one night half way stop-over location to break up the flying time; especially if you are travelling with younger children.
+- On longer flights, such as from Australia, it really might be worthwhile having a one night half way stop-over location to break up the flying time; especially if you are traveling with younger children.
 Make sure to read more about which international flights to Italy are the best when choosing an airline carrier.

 - Make sure you take extra entertainment with you on the flight.
 We flew with Etihad, their service was awesome, their flights all on time, everything went smoothly.
 However, we managed to watch everything on the entertainment channels that we were interested in on the way THERE, and therefore had nothing to keep us busy with on the way back.